 Determining whether you can adopt starts with understanding your state's adoption laws.
 Your age and residency are critical criteria no matter where you live.
 But other requirements and restrictions may apply.
 The following is a sampling of state adoption requirements:

-In California, you must be ten years older than the child.
+In California, you must be 10 years older than the child.
 But this rule doesn't apply if you're one of the following:

 - First cousin

-The court must also find that the adoption is in the child's best interest.
+The court must also determine whether the adoption is in the child's best interest.